PiotrTopa/OldTrainStationClock/README.md

 ![The Clock](./docs/clock.jpg)

-I have came across the old train station clock in flee market and bought it at very reasonable price (100 PLN ~ 25 EUR).
+I have came across the old train station clock on the flea market and bought it at very reasonable price (100 PLN ~ 25 EUR).
 After fixing the small problem with the clock escapement mechanism it was ready to work and only needed some master clock signal to drive it.

 The clock mechanism is a very simple two steps stepping motor with escapement to prevent backward movement.
-To drive it you need to provide it with (in my clock case) aletrnating 24V DC current, chinging polarization every minute (in other word, each time you switch polarization to the clock coil, it makes a move by 1 minute).
+To drive it you need to provide it with aletrnating 24V (in my case) DC current, chinging polarization every minute (in other word, each time you switch polarization to the clock coil, it makes a move by 1 minute).

 ![Alternating current on coil leads](docs/alternating.png)